Powerlearnproject/se-day1-assignment-kimbir5/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications.
+Software engineers apply engineering principles and knowledge of programming languages to build software solutions for end users.

 Identify and describe at least three key milestones in the evolution of software engineering.